bqworks/accordion-slider/readme.txt

 Thank you for purchasing Accordion Slider!

-To install the plugin, you have to upload directly the zip package downloaded from CodeCanyon.
+To install the plugin, please go to Plugins -> Add New -> Upload in your WordPress Dashboard, and upload the zip package downloaded from CodeCanyon.

 For usage instructions please see the documentation included.